William takes part in first engagement since King’s diagnosis and Kate’s surgery

 William began his working day by hosting an investiture ceremony at Windsor Castle, awarding honours like CBEs, OBEs and MBEs to recipients, and during Wednesday evening he will attend a gala fundraising dinner for London’s Air Ambulance Charity.

-The King’s cancer treatment as an outpatient started earlier this week, and he returned, with the Queen, to his Sandringham home in Norfolk on Tuesday after seeing his son the Duke of Sussex, who had flown back to the UK from California.
+The King’s cancer treatment as an outpatient started earlier this week, and he returned, with the Queen, to his Sandringham home in Norfolk on Tuesday after seeing Harry.

 Charles has postponed all public-facing duties, but is continuing with behind-the-scenes work on his red boxes of state papers.